 The PCA Program aims to better understand and treat posterior cortical atrophy (PCA) using existing and new technologies and by developing new diagnostic and treatment techniques.
 We also provide education and counseling related to PCA.

-If you would like to discuss the possibility of scheduling an evaluation in our clinic with Dr. Dickerson or Dr. Domoto-Reilly, call Brianna O'Connell at 617-726-1728.
-If you are a patient who has been seen at the MGH FTD Unit and would like information on obtaining medical records, click above on the "clinic" link and/or call Brianna O'Connell at 617-726-1728.
-For medication related information, contact Brianna O'Connell.
+We also conduct an FTD Family Study focusing on symptomatic and asymptomatic individuals in families in which FTD affects more than one member.
+If you would like to discuss the possibility of scheduling an evaluation in our clinic with Dr. Dickerson or Dr. Eldaief or Dr. Perez, call 617-726-1728.
+If you are a patient who has been seen at the MGH FTD Unit and would like information on obtaining medical records, click above on the "clinic" link and/or call 617-726-1728.
+For medication related information, contact this same number.